auspred/auspol2025-key-seats/index.md

 The Division of Ryan is an Australian Electoral Division in Queensland, established in 1949 and named after T.J.
 Ryan, Premier of Queensland from 1915 to 1919.
 It encompasses the western suburbs of Brisbane and is currently represented by Elizabeth Watson-Brown of the Australian Greens.

 - **Brisbane**: In the 2022 federal election, the Greens achieved a significant victory in the Division of Ryan, with Elizabeth Watson-Brown winning the seat from the Liberal National Party's Julian Simmonds.
 This win was part of a broader trend in Brisbane, where the Greens secured multiple seats, indicating a shift in voter sentiment in the city's inner suburbs.
 (ABC News, 2022)
+#### References
+['ABC News.
+(2022).
+The shock election result in Queensland that was hiding in plain sight.
+Retrieved from https://www.abc.net.au/news/2022-05-22/queensland-federal-election-greens-politics-analysis/101088630']

 | Type | Affiliation | Candidate | Volunteer to Help |
 | ------- | ------- | ------- | ------- |